-Wake up Saturday mornings to the smell of your morning coffee and the sound of artists chatting all things theater.
-These hour-long panel discussions are an opportunity to gather together in a conversational space and hear directly from artists and directors in the US and abroad about a range of topics impacting the future of theater around the world.
+Pour yourself a warm cup of coffee and check out the archival videos below.
+These hour-long panel discussions are an opportunity to hear directly from artists and directors in the US and abroad about a range of topics impacting the future of theater around the world.

 EgoPo Artistic Director, Lane Savadove, moderates this panel of international guests including Maria Tri Sulistyani of Papermoon Puppet Theatre (Indonesia), Fred Abrahamse of Abrahamse and Meyer Productions (South Africa), and Peter Clerke of The Occasion (Scotland, UK).
 Join us for a discussion focused on the global impact of social distancing on theater directors' and visionaries' ability to create and produce work.
 How are creative minds responding to this international crisis and can we envision the way forward?